 Tucked away in a South London suburb is a mini Jurassic Park.
 But Crystal Palace Park’s enclosure of reptilian sculptures tells us as much about Victorian England as it does about dinosaurs.

-The 19th century was a boom time for natural history with new discoveries, new ideas, and new museums.
-Historians and artists alike were busy filling in the blanks and fleshing out the skeletons.
-The ancient and natural world had captured people’s imaginations, and Queen Victoria and Albert, no less, were eager to see archaeology turn into illustration.
+The 19th century was a boom time for natural history in Britain; with every new fossil discovery, historians and artists fleshed out the skeletons and filled in the evolutionary blanks.
+The ancient world had captured the country’s imagination, and Queen Victoria and Prince Albert were eager to see archaeology turned into art.

 For anyone looking to understand this particular slice of British history, a trip to Crystal Palace in South London will prove an illuminating experience.
 Crystal Palace Park, a Victorian pleasure ground named, like the neighbourhood itself, after the vast cast-iron and glass structure that housed the Great Exhibition of 1851, contains a set of life-size dinosaur sculptures created by palaeontologist Richard Owen and natural history artist and sculptor Benjamin Waterhouse Hawkins.

 On New Year’s Eve 1853, the pair held a banquet for a handful of academics inside the belly of a model Iguanodon to celebrate their momentous project, before revealing their creations to the public in 1854.
 At the time, they were the only to-scale statues of dinosaurs as active creatures anywhere in the world; today, they are Grade-I listed and subject to ongoing conservation.